awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

 =============

 To use this tutorial you must have the |sdk-java| installed, as well as having met its basic installation prerequisites.
-See :doc:`java-dg-install-sdk` for more information.
+See :doc:`setup-install` for more information.

 .. _tutor-spot-adv-java-credentials: